jogcaetano13/statetalk/README.md

 ##### Using the response flow

-*Don't need to launch a coroutine in another thread, the library does that internally.*
+*Don't need to launch a coroutine in another thread, the library does it internally.*

 ```kotlin
 viewModel.challenges().observe(this) {